-In the wake of the global shift from office to the home office, the portal opened a variety of new careers and pathways to people who would not previously have been deemed suitable or qualified.
+In the wake of the global shift from office to the home office, came a variety of new careers and pathways to people who would not previously have been deemed suitable or qualified.
 The shift from working 9-5 hours has taken on a level of flexibility that amazingly increased productivity when replaced with the autonomy to work hours that suited the employee and allowed for a balanced life while still meeting the work demands.

-Highest Paying Teens Jobs In 2022
+Highest Paying Teens Jobs

 1. Gaming, AI & All Things Technology